jwillinghalpern/fm-gofer/README.md

-# fm-gofer (formerly fm-promise)
+# fm-gofer

 A framework for calling FileMaker scripts from JavaScript in web viewers and getting a response back via callbacks.
 Gofer... as in gofer this, gofer that.

-## Try it out
+## Gofer it

-Check out `./example/FMPromise.fmp12`.
+Check out `./example/FMGofer.fmp12`.
 You can find the html code in `./example/example.html.
 This example demostrates the callback, resolve, reject, and timeout capabilities of the library.

 ## Usage